• There are no suggestions because the search field is empty.

 The Emotional Empathy Response:

 You immediately feel the impact of your friend’s emotions.
-Your heart feels deeply for her situation—you’ve been there.
+Your heart feels deeply for their situation—you’ve been there.
 You take your friend’s hand, saying, “You’ve got a right to be angry; that’s so disempowering and embarrassing!”

 Empathetic Response Using Cognitive Empathy